 Real estate investing comes with risks that need to be assessed and mitigated.
 Consider factors like market volatility, economic fluctuations, property management challenges, and legal or regulatory issues.

 Conduct a thorough risk assessment for each potential investment.
 Identify strategies to minimize or manage these risks effectively.
+You could also explore different methods of generating income from real estate, such as short term rentals, fix and flip, and the BRRRR Method, amongst others.
 Diversification across different properties or markets can also help mitigate risk.
 Understanding and managing risks will protect your investment and improve your ability to weather challenging market conditions.

 Calculate potential returns

 It’s essential to calculate the potential return on investment (ROI) for each property.
 Evaluate factors such as rental income potential, appreciation prospects, tax benefits, and any additional revenue streams (such as parking spaces or storage units).
 Compare these returns with your financial goals and investment timeline.